pericles-project/TechnicalAppraisalTool/pericles-analysis/README.md

 The program requires Python 2.7 to be installed.

-Install the following Python modules.
+Install the following Python modules:

 > pip install requests

 > pip install nose

 > pip install numpy

-Start Fuseki and upload the Turtle file test_dva.ttl for media or test_exp.ttl for science
+Start Fuseki and upload the Turtle file test_dva.ttl for media or test_exp.ttl for science.
+This can be done through the Fuseki web interface.
+You will need to enter a name for the Fuseki data set e.g. ds.

 To execute enter
 > python2.7 main.py demo fuseki-URL fuseki-dataset objectId file.csv